The classification of compact simply connected biquotients in dimension 6 and 7: Preliminaries

+It follows easily from this that a biquotient action of $H$ on $G$ is (effectively) free iff the action is (effectively) free when restricted to a maximal torus of $H$.
+As observed in \cite{Es2}, it follows that rank of $H$ can be at most the rank of $G$.
+We will henceforth only consider pairs $(G,H)$ with the rank of $H$ at most that of $G$.

-As mentioned in the introduction, when the action of $H$ on $G$ induce by $f$ is effectively free, the quotient $G\bq H$ naturally has the structure of a smooth manifold and is called a biquotient.
+As mentioned in the introduction, when the action of $H$ on $G$ induced by $f$ is effectively free, the quotient $G\bq H$ naturally has the structure of a smooth manifold and is called a biquotient.
+If $H = H_1\times H_2$ with each factor embedded into a factor of $G$, the biquotient is sometimes denote $H_1\backslash G/H_2$.
 Biquotients were systematically studied in Eschenburg's Habilitation \cite{Es2}.
 Also, Totaro \cite{To1} showed that if $M$ is compact, simply connected, and diffeomorphic to a biquotient, then $M$ is diffeomorphic to a biquotient $G\bq H$ where $G$ is compact, simply connected, and semisimple, $H$ is connected, and no simple factor of $H$ acts transitively on any simple factor of $G$.
 By definition, a simple factor of $H$ is the projection of a simple factor from the universal cover $\tilde{H}$ to $H$.
 Hence, we will always assume our biquotients to have this \textit{reduced} form.
-Moreover, since we allow our maps $f:H\rightarrow G\times G$ to have finite kernel, we will assume that $H$ is given as a product of a simple Lie group with a torus.
+Moreover, since we allow our maps $f:H\rightarrow G\times G$ to have finite kernel, we will assume that $H$ is given as a product of simple Lie groups with a torus.

 In order to further reduce the scope of the classification, we will use the following fact: